aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

             # Set to false to disable the LLDP topology validation performed by the `eos_validate_state` role.
             validate_lldp: <bool>

-            # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
-            # Setting this flag to `true` includes the interfaces in "Digital Twin" mode.
-            digital_twin: <bool; default=True>

             # EOS CLI rendered directly on the ethernet interface in the final EOS configuration.
             raw_eos_cli: <str>